 Today, Donnybrook is an affluent suburb of Dublin and is no longer associated with its wilder history.

-The word donnybrook is a bit of an old-fashioned word, but is still occasionally used, especially in North America, New Zealand and Australia.
-We will look at the definition of the term donnybrook, its interesting origin and finally, some examples of its use in sentences.
+The word donnybrook is a bit of an old-fashioned word but is still occasionally used, especially in North America, New Zealand, and Australia.

 The Donnybrook Fair had been held since the 13th century and was likely influenced by the Lenten Carnivals of Southern Europe.
 Fairs and carnival-like gatherings were common at the time and often were held around different religious feast days at various times of the year.
 It was first held in May during the Feast of the Invention of the Cross but was later moved to August.